Hammad-Izhar/space-site/README.md

 ## `App.tsx`

 -   Dynamically determine the scroll padding of the page so we can compute the section heights without requiring the _magic_ number
--   Maybe make a `useScroll` hook?
-Not sure if this is even the right use case of React hooks, but worth investigating to make the entire scroll code nicer to look at!

 ## `ThreeCanvas.tsx`